 Yesterday I wrote an article on the surprisingly unhealthiest fast food restaurants.
 In doing research for these articles, I found that those restaurants were at the top of “healthy” list because they offer low-calorie and low-fat options.
 This does not make them healthy.
 Just because you can eat a 1,200 calorie burrito at Chipotle does not make it unhealthy.
 People, stop counting calories.
 Start looking at ingredients and start avoiding chemicals.

 The Healthiest Fast Food Restaurants

 You’ve likely heard that Chipotle has officially removed genetically modified organisms from their restaurants.
 This is huge.
 The landscape of our food is changing as consumers demand non-GMO options.
-Which is especially great of Chipotle, considering that GMOs have been shown to negatively affect the heart, liver and kidneys and cause renal toxicity, alters immune function in the gut and even the World Health Organization and Environmental Protection Anency have listed glyphosate as a probable carcinogen.
+Which is especially great for Chipotle, considering that GMOs have been shown to negatively affect the heart, liver, and kidneys and cause renal toxicity.
+They also alter immune function in the gut.
+Even the World Health Organization and Environmental Protection Agenhavehas listed glyphosate as a probable carcinogen.
 From Chipotle,

 One reason customers love Chipotle is that we use great ingredients.
 For us this means great taste, but it also means that the food we serve should be made with ingredients raised with care for animals, farmers, and the environment.
 We’re doubtful that the GMO ingredients that used to be in our food meet these criteria.
 Here are the three key reasons.